 You spoke about the topics in a chill way, which made us feel okay about talking about these subjects.

 The “missing piece” in health education is how to have both physically AND emotionally healthy relationships and how delaying sexual activity can actually improve relationship outcomes.
-Our 2- to 5-day program provides medically accurate information, yes.
-But as a supplement to the sex education curriculum teens get in health classes, Teen Decision’s educators focus on the “why” and “how-to.”
-We guide young people to think for themselves by engaging students in lively discussions and activities that help them both learn and recognize the physical and emotional benefits of building healthy relationships while holding off on early sexual intimacy.
+Our 2- to 4-day program provides medically accurate information, yes.
+But as a supplement to the sex education curriculum teens get in health classes, Teen Decision’s educators focus on the “why” and “how-to” of safer, healthier relationships.
+We guide young people to think for themselves by engaging students in discussions and activities that help them recognize the physical and emotional benefits of building healthy relationships while holding off on sexual intimacy.
 Teachers love the break from teaching, and the benefit to students and their families:

 “Our students overwhelmingly give very positive feedback about Teen Decision.
 As an educator for 21 years, I know that having outside speakers reinforce the lessons and concepts I teach has been critical to our students’ understanding.
 Every student in our school is a part of the lessons taught by Teen Decision and it has impacted our school tremendously.”